corndeladmin/Bookish-Python/README.md

 5. Run this command to set up the necessary dependencies:
 `poetry install`

-6. Copy the `.env-template` file to a new `.env` file.
-This `.env` file shouldn't ever be committed (and is already included in the `.gitignore`) as it may contain secrets.

-7. Follow the instructions in the section `Setting up Postgres` below to ensure that the database is ready for use.
+6. Follow the instructions in the section `Setting up Postgres` below to ensure that the database is ready for use.
 (You'll notice that your `.env` file contains POSTGRES config variables.
 The instructions below setup a user to match that config, with the right permissions to create the database when the app runs.)

-8. Run this command to run your code:
+7. Run this command to run your code:
 `poetry run flask run`

-9. The app should now be available at `http://localhost:5000`

 ## Setting up Postgres